 Total Expected Raffle Ticket Revenue

-Sales revenue is a factor of two things—first is the number of tickets, the second is the price.
+Raffle ticket sales revenue is a factor of two things—the first is the number of tickets, and the second is the price at which they’re sold.
 These two variables should match up to your target customer.
+(More on price and your customer below)

 Number of Raffle Tickets